ThatTanishqTak/RainDropOS/README.md

 # RainDropOS

-Greetings, sir. **RainDropOS** is a bespoke Linux environment crafted for gaming alone.
+**RainDropOS** is a bespoke Linux environment crafted for gaming alone.
 The project draws inspiration from SteamOS while maintaining a minimal footprint.

 ## Overview
 - **Arch Linux base**: Step 1 provides a tiny root filesystem assembled via `pacstrap`.